LittleDTLe/VapeProductQuiz/ReadMe.md

 - **Auto-Populated Options:** Dropdown fields are populated automatically from your WooCommerce Global Attribute Terms.
 - **Dynamic Clear Button:** A Reset Button is included to easily clear selections and URL filters.
 - **Custom Error Messages:** Add custom error messages using jQuery intercepting the form submission.
+- **Updated languages/ Files:** Update languages/ files to include additions made after introduction of localisation DATE: 13 / 11 / 2025.

 ---

 ## Currently Working On

-- [x] **Updating languages/ Files:** Update languages/ files to include additions made after introduction of localisation.

 ---